 Petron's principal business involves the refining of crude oil and the marketing and distribution of refined petroleum products.
-It sells a full range of refined petroleum products including gasoline, LPG, diesel, jet fuel, kerosene, industrial fuel oil, solvents, asphalts and petrochemical feedstocks - benzene, toluene, mixed xylene and propylene.
-Exports include fuel oil, naphtha and petrochemical feedstocks.
+It sells a full range of refined petroleum products including gasoline, LPG, diesel, jet fuel, kerosene, industrial fuel oil, solvents, asphalts and petrochemicals- benzene, toluene, mixed xylene, propylene and polypropylene.
+Exports include naphtha and petrochemicals.
 When necessary, some refined petroleum products are imported.

 The major markets in the petroleum industry are the reseller (service station), industrial, LPG and lube trades.
-Petron sells its products to both industrial end-users and through a nationwide network of service stations and LPG dealerships.
+Petron sells its products to both industrial end-users and through a nationwide network of service stations, LPG dealerships and lube outlets.
 It also supplies jet fuel at key airports to international and domestic carriers.